 - Student will be delayed in completing his/her educational goals by a semester or more in fulfilling the requirements for a degree or certificate because course enrollment was limited to students judged more qualified in intercollegiate competition, honors, or public performance or enrollment was limited to a particular cohort of students.
 Student filed an Educational Plan and specified an educational goal after having completed 15 units of college work with satisfactory academic progress.

-- A student may challenge a prerequisite or corequisite by filing a Prerequisite or Corequisite Challenge Petition.
-This form can be obtained from the Office of Admissions (E6-103).
+- A student may challenge a prerequisite or corequisite by filing a Prerequisite or Corequisite Challenge Petition with the discipline department Chair. his form can be obtained from the Forms link or on the Office of Admissions (E6-103).

 - The completed challenge petition and any and all appropriate documentation (e.g. transcripts, verifications of experience, etc.) must be filed no later than 10 working days before a semester or summer session begins with the office of Admissions.